Primary Risks

 Liquidity Risk

 Liquidity risk is the risk that a credit union will not have the necessary cash flows to meet current and future loan and share demands or other financial obligations such as operating expenses and interest payments.
 Credit unions can use forecasting models (such as gap analysis, cash flow forecasts, and others) to project their liquidity needs.
-Credit unions may also utilize lines of credit to mitigate liquidity risk related to cash operations
+Credit unions may also use lines of credit to mitigate liquidity risk related to cash operations

 Reputation Risk